Introduction

 Certain foods should be avoided during your baby’s first year, such as honey, unpasteurized milk or juices, high-salt products, raw eggs, and choking hazards like nuts, whole blueberries or whole grapes.

-Food allergies occur when the immune system reacts to certain food proteins, triggering a response that can cause symptoms such as rash, swelling, or digestive issues.
+Food allergies occur when the immune system reacts to certain food proteins, triggering a response that can cause a rash, swelling, choking or digestive issues.

 - Nuts (peanuts, walnuts, pistachios, pecans)